 Till then, the general impression was that Pakistan could not produce a genuine fast bowler.
 Pakistani new ball bowlers were fast-medium/medium-fast.
 Fazal Mahmood did produce match-winning performances in the 1950s.
 But apart from his 12 wickets against England at The Oval in 1954, the rest were achieved on matting wickets.

-Australia scored 211 in the first innings, with Rod Marsh 41 was the top scorer.
-Imran Khan took 6 for 102 runs.
+Australia scored 211 in the first inning, with Rod Marsh 41.
+Imran Khan took six for 102 runs.
 The victims were RB McCosker, GS Chappell, KD Walters, GJ Cozier, RW Marsh, and KJ O’Keeffe.
-Pakistan scored 360 runs in the first inning, Asif Iqbal scored 120 and Haroon Rasheed 57 were major contributions.
+Pakistan scored 360 runs in the first inning; Asif Iqbal scored 120; and Haroon Rasheed scored 57.

-In the second inning, Australia bowled 180 runs, as Imran Khan took again 6 for 63 runs.
+In the second inning, Australia bowled 180 runs, as Imran Khan took another six for 63 runs.
 This time, Imran took the wickets of IC Davis, RB McCosker, KD Walters, GJ Gilmour, KJ O’Keeffe, and DK Lillee.
 Imran Khan’s match figures were 12 wickets for 165.
-In the second inning, Pakistan needs 32 Runs, and they achieved the target with the loss of two wickets.
-Hence, Pakistan won the first-ever Test in Australia by 8 wickets.
+In the second inning, Pakistan needed 32 runs, and they achieved the target with the loss of two wickets.
+Hence, Pakistan won the first-ever Test in Australia by eight wickets.

-Then he was never a genuine fast bowler, medium-fast and occasionally fast-medium.
-Fazal Mehmood 12 wickets against England at Oval were taken in a very low-scoring game in which the highest team total in the four innings was 164.
-And all the main bowlers of England also had their moments, at least in one inning.
-On the other hand, Imran Khan did extremely well in 1976 outshone all the other bowlers.
+Then he was never a genuine fast bowler—medium-fast and occasionally fast-medium.
+Fazal Mehmood’s 12 wickets against England at the Oval were taken in a very low-scoring game in which the highest team total in the four innings was 164.
+And all the main bowlers in England also had their moments, at least in one inning.
+On the other hand, Imran Khan did extremely well in 1976 and outshone all the other bowlers.

 Australia had the legendary Dennis Lillee, regarded by many as the most complete fast bowler in the history of the game.
-Who had taken 10 wickets in the previous Test match where Aussies pulverized Pakistan?
-However, in Sydney, the test victory helped Pakistan to draw the series, thus becoming the first country other than England and South Africa to draw a Test series in Australia.
+Who had taken 10 wickets in the previous Test match where the Aussies pulverized Pakistan?
+However, in Sydney, the test victory helped Pakistan draw the series, thus becoming the first country other than England and South Africa to draw a test series in Australia.

-Australia was the supreme Test nation at that time and at prime on the shoulders of the Chappel brothers, Denis Lillee and Jeff Thomson.
-Australia had demolished a formidable West Indies side with a massive 5-1 margins in the previous season.
-At the time, West Indies’ side included Andy Roberts and Michael Holding, two of the greatest fast bowlers in the history of the game.
+Australia was the supreme Test nation at that time and at its prime on the shoulders of the Chappel brothers, Denis Lillee and Jeff Thomson.
+Australia had demolished a formidable West Indies side by a massive 5-1 margin in the previous season.
+At the time, the West Indies’ side included Andy Roberts and Michael Holding, two of the greatest fast bowlers in the history of the game.

-Apart from Fazal Mahmood, some other fast mediums like Khan Mohammad perform decently well in the 1950s.
+Apart from Fazal Mahmood, some other fast mediums, like Khan Mohammad, performed decently well in the 1950s.
 Sarfraz Nawaz, a contemporary of Imran Khan, had served Pakistan well, but neither of them was ever acclaimed as a genuine fast bowler.
-Imran’s performance at Sydney in 1976–77 dispelled the impression that people from the subcontinent could not be genuine fast bowlers.
-After that performance, Imran Khan modified his action and convert into a world-class fast bowler.
+Imran’s performance in Sydney in 1976–77 dispelled the impression that people from the subcontinent could not be genuine fast bowlers.
+After that performance, Imran Khan modified his action and became a world-class fast bowler.

-Moreover, till then Pakistan had mostly flopped on foreign tours.
+Moreover, till then, Pakistan had mostly flopped on foreign tours.
 Their only Test series victory away from home was the 1-0 win in New Zealand in 1972–73.
 And at home, they prepared slow wickets, resulting in an astonishing number of drawn matches.
-Imran Khan’s performance at the Sydney show had a multidimensional effect on Pakistan cricket which has lasted till today.
+Imran Khan’s performance at the Sydney show had a multidimensional effect on Pakistani cricket, which has lasted till today.

-More and more youngsters started talking too fast bowling seriously.
+More and more youngsters started talking too fast and bowling seriously.
 The cautious approach of the administration also changed.
 They started preparing fast pitches at home.
-Two seasons later, Imran was the third-fastest in a competition in Australia which tested the world’s all-well-known fast bowlers of the time for speed.
+Two seasons later, Imran was the third-fastest in a competition in Australia that tested the world’s best-known fast bowlers for speed.